kjossul/BetterStakes/README.md

 ![Debuffs](Screenshots/debuffs.png)

-# Future development
+# Changelog
-- Remove debuffs from deck preview when not in a round, doesn't look too nice right now.
+- Changed debuff chance from 25% to 10%.